Skip to Content

 Network Selector

 The Network Selector is a powerful tool that allows you to define and manage the routing of requests based on various criteria.
-It provides flexibility in configuring the network and allows for easy integration with external services.

-The network selector in ecosystem.ai uses an experiment’s configuration to dynamically route each prediction or interaction request to one of multiple ecosystem runtime configurations (e.g., Configuration A, B, or C).
+The network selector in ecosystem.ai uses a configuration to dynamically route each prediction or interaction request to one of multiple ecosystem runtime configurations (e.g., Configuration A, B, or C).
 This lets you easily compare different model versions, capture feedback and logs, and adapt to evolving experiments - all managed under a single, unified API.

 When setting up a project to support network routing, you will need to configure the network selector.
 This involves defining the network configuration and specifying the routing criteria.